Cindy Meehl: Film career

 Meehl took one of her troubled horses to a Buck Brannaman clinic in Pennsylvania.
 As Meehl watched Brannaman lead the clinic, she thought "Everyone should know this.
 Everyone should know the way he teaches."

 Ultimately, she worked up the courage to ask Brannaman if he would be interested in making a film about his methods.
 During a clinic at the McGginis Meadows Cattle & Guest Ranch in Montana, she spotted Brannaman sitting alone at lunch and approached him about doing a film.
 Two and a half minutes later, she had a "yes" and his phone number – and was off on a two-year journey making her first film.

 Following that meeting, Meehl founded Cedar Creek Productions, LLC in 2008.
-She quickly hired a team of seasoned documentary producers, editors, and advisors, including Andrea Meditch, Julie Goldman, Alice Henty, and Toby Shimin.
-The film company has traveled from North Carolina, on to Tacoma Washington, France, Wyoming, California, Montana and Texas to film the legendary Buck Brannaman.
+She quickly hired a team of documentary producers, editors, and advisors, including Andrea Meditch, Julie Goldman, Alice Henty, and Toby Shimin.
+The film company has traveled from North Carolina, on to Tacoma Washington, France, Wyoming, California, Montana and Texas to film Buck Brannaman.

 Filmmaking, Meehl said, is like "building a house.
 There are so many details down to the hinges and screws that you don’t think about.
 That was a surprise.
 There was a certain naivete, not thinking it through.
 It might look effortless, but it’s not."

-Meehl is currently working on a new documentary, Unbranded, which follows four young men riding Mustangs from Mexico to Canada through the American West.